raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 ---

-#  Project Overview:
+##  Project Overview:

 - About  "Rosyard" project.
-- Race-Car Discription
+- Race-Car discription
 - Race-track discription
 - The SLAM algorithm

 ---

-# Introduction:
+## Introduction:

 -  To optimize the SLAM algorithm it needs an accurate ground truth of the track and the position of the car during a test race.
 - This task of ground truth generation is divided into two subtasks.
   -  A ground truth of the race track has to be generated.
   -  The position of the car has to be recorded during a race.
--  The Goal of the project is to design an algorithm that calculates the corresponding ground truth of the Racecar
+-  The Goal of the project is to design an algorithm that calculates the corresponding ground truth of the racecar.

 ---
 - ### Possible methods
+  - **UWB based Triangulation** : Using UWB to trigulate car's position.
+Similar technology of AirTag but we do not have enough techincal knowledge for implementation.
+  - **LiDAR** : More accurate but expensive.
   - **Image based Triangulation** : Taking the position of the cones/car and using 3D scene reconstruction using images/videos of the race-track.
-  - **UWB based Triangulation** : Using UWB to trigulate car's position.Similar technogoly of AirTag but we do not have enough techincal knowledge.
-  - **LiDAR** : More accurate but expensive.

 ---